GeneralPancakeMSTR/web-experiments/README.md

 Also setting the transport to `websocket` on the server and client sides doesn't seem to make a difference.

+**On further inspection, `adapter-static` doesn't work as expected.
+Only the homepage works, dynamic routing seems to fail.
+Not sure how to resolve.
+Turn off `prerender=true` in global `+layout.ts` file for the moment otherwise "dynamic" routes break.**

+Maybe check this out: [Getting started with adapter-static](https://khromov.se/the-missing-guide-to-understanding-adapter-static-in-sveltekit/)/

 ## References
 - [Using WebSockets With SvelteKit](https://joyofcode.xyz/using-websockets-with-sveltekit)
 - [How to Build a Static SvelteKit Site](https://www.philkruft.dev/blog/how-to-build-a-static-sveltekit-site/)
   - I got this sort of working, i.e. it builds, but I don't know how to serve it?
   - Well I seem to have gotten it working, see [reddit comment](https://www.reddit.com/r/sveltejs/comments/11woaej/is_it_possible_to_use_the_adapterstatic_with/jd1nbog/)

 ## Initialization (Typescript skeleton project, no linting)
 ```bash